-This is a great way to explain that there is more to Easter than just the Easter Bunny and Easter egg hunts; although those are fun too.
+It's also a great way to explain that there is more to Easter than just the bunnies, candy and egg hunts; although those are fun too.

 Table of Contents